- Show Plant Common Names in Another Language

 - Dual-Language Reference Note Divisions, Subdivisions, and Schedules

-Designers commonly find themselves needing to present a plan in multiple languages to suit the needs of a particular client or locality.
+Designers often find themselves needing to present a plan in multiple languages to suit the needs of a particular client or locality.
 Land F/X is primarily an English-language program by default, but we offer several built-in tools that allow you to design in both English and a different language.

 List Plant Common Names in Another Language